IntelPython/numba-dpex/docs/user_guides/debugging/debugging_environment.rst

 Checking debugging environment
 ------------------------------

-You can check the correctness of the work with the following example:
+Check the correctness of the work with the following example:

 .. literalinclude:: ../../../numba_dppy/examples/debug/simple_sum.py
     :lines: 15-